-The Imagine Etiquette Youth Foundation (IEYF) mission is to empower, encourage, and elevate disadvantaged youth through programs that teach basic and advanced skills necessary to successfully navigate life and to reach one's full potential.
+Imagine Etiquette Youth Foundation (IEYF) is a 501(c)(3), Non-Profit Corporation whose mission is to empower, encourage, and elevate disadvantaged youth through programs that teach basic and advanced skills necessary to successfully navigate life and to reach one's full potential.
 Core to IEYF is the fundamental goal to encourage economic empowerment.

-Imagine Etiquette Youth Foundation (IEYF) is the sister organization to Imagine Etiquette & Image Consulting, Inc. (IEIC) and was established to provide a pathway, regardless of ability to pay, to gaining the skills necessary to enter adulthood successfully.
+Imagine Etiquette Youth Foundation (IEYF), a 501(c)(3) Non-Profit Corporation is the sister organization to Imagine Etiquette & Image Consulting, Inc. (IEIC) and was established to provide a pathway, regardless of ability to pay, to gaining the skills necessary to enter adulthood successfully.
 In order to escape the cycle of poverty that many children of color are born into they must become proficient at managing finances.

-Through free K –12 summer programs, IEYF will teach a "Behavioral Finance & Lifestyle'' course composed of Etiquette, Financial Literacy, and Life Skills.
+Through free 6th –12th grade summer programs, IEYF will teach a "Behavioral Finance & Lifestyle'' course composed of Etiquette, Financial Literacy, and Life Skills.
 Each skill is equally important to achieving economic empowerment.

 Students learn about personal development, proper manners, politeness, respect, character building, and integrity as well as creating a positive image.